WorldBuilders

 Videogames are a highly popular and dynamic art form, featuring imaginative fictional 'worlds' in which stories unfold.
 When children play videogames they are developing digital literacies and learning to read complex multimodal narratives.
 When they make videogames they become digital artists and authors.

-In this project teachers, school leaders and digital artists will work with Maker{Futures} and the National Videogame Museum on a programme of continued professional development and learning, to increase skills, knowledge, experience and confidence in using arts-based practices to teach digital literacies and 'Worldbuilding'.
+In this project teachers, school leaders and digital artists worked with Maker{Futures} and the National Videogame Museum on a programme of continued professional development and learning, to increase skills, knowledge, experience and confidence in using arts-based practices to teach digital literacies and 'Worldbuilding'.

 Why videogames?